The Soul Of a Summer Stutter

 None of their efforts helped

-Strangely my speech in Latin was perfect mea culpa mea culpa mea maxima culpa
+Strangely my speech in Latin was perfect m

-I was always surprised the priests understood me
+I was always surprised the priests understood me.

 I believed in neither God or Satan.

-I was a teenager and we sought to live forever young.
+We sought to live forever young.

-Through books. music. the world.
+Through books, music, the world.

-none of us had to speak in the 60s or 70s
+None of us had to speak in the 60s or 70s

 Singer and poets hid us from th and gh